jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 Implemented.

-== Extension 1 - Directory watcher
+== Extension 1 - Directory watcher <watcher-introduction>

+// TODO: any challenges encountered while implementing this?
+// TODO: give an example of it detecting a rename

 The ability to track file movement is essential to this application.
 When implemented, it allows the application to preserve tags on a file when the user moves a file to a new location.
 However, implementing this on the Windows operating system presents a major challenge.